Harish-Srinivas-07/saec-login/README.md

 # 🌟 SAEC College Login Portal Automation 🌟

-Welcome to the **SAEC College Login Portal Automation** project! :computer:
+Welcome to the **SAEC College Login Portal Automation** project!

 This project is an automation script developed during my study period for SAEC College's login portal.
-It serves the purpose of gaining practical experience in web automation, enhancing understanding of web security, and applying cybersecurity concepts. :shield:
+It serves the purpose of gaining practical experience in web automation, enhancing understanding of web security, and applying cybersecurity concepts.

 ## 🚀 Project Details